Joseph Edward McCarthy: Bishop of Portland

-During the Great Depression, McCarthy used his power as a corporation sole to remove the burden of debt by offering the property holdings as security for a successful bond issue.
+During the Great Depression of the 1930s, McCarthy used his power as a corporation sole to remove the burden of debt by offering the property holdings as security for a successful bond issue.
 By 1936 he had stabilized the financial situation of the diocese.

 In 1938, McCarthy purchased the former Portland home of railroad executive Morris McDonald as his official residence.
 He opened numerous elementary schools, high schools, and colleges during his tenure.
-He received Daniel Feeney as an auxiliary bishop in 1946, delegating much of the administration of the diocese to Feeny due to his own declining health.
+He received Daniel Feeney as an auxiliary bishop in 1946, delegating much of the administration of the diocese to Feeney due to his own declining health.

+Personal life

+McCarthy was an opponent of vivisection and was an honorary vice-president of the New England Anti-Vivisection Society.

-Joseph McCarthy died in Portland, Maine, on September 8, 1955, at age 78.
+He died in Portland, Maine, on September 8, 1955, at age 78.
 He is buried in Waterbury.